Naarsk/Economics/Econometrics/Coronavirus/model.md

 where:
 $$\beta_0 = \frac{r \epsilon}{K}, \quad \beta_1=  r\epsilon.$$

+Estimate

 % \dot V(t) = -r\epsilon\, \left(V_0-K^{-1}\right)e^{-r\epsilon t}

-For P-0 consider the stationsry distribution as t_> infty and estimate t* as an average with that distribution
+For P-0 consider the stationary distribution as t_> infty and estimate t* as an average with that distribution